 ON THIS PAGE: You will find out more about the factors that increase the chance of developing this type of cancer.
 To see other pages, use the menu on the side of your screen.

 A risk factor is anything that increases a person’s chance of developing cancer.
 Although risk factors often influence the development of a tumor, most do not directly cause cancer.
 Some people with several risk factors never develop a tumor, while others with no known risk factors do.

 Osteosarcoma may start because of overactive bone cells.
-Possible changes in genes that lead to this overactivity are being studied in a small number of families where siblings have developed osteosarcoma.
-Such changes, while very uncommon, may help doctors better understand how osteosarcoma begins in people with no family history of the disease, since similar genetic changes may occur in their cancer cells.
+Researchers are studying possible changes in genes that lead to this overactivity.
+They are studying this in a small number of families in which siblings have developed osteosarcoma.
+Such changes in genes are very uncommon.
+However, it may help doctors better understand how osteosarcoma begins in people with no family history of the disease.
+Similar genetic changes may occur in their cancer cells.

-- Teenagers who are having a growth spurt are most likely to develop osteosarcoma.
+Teenagers who are having a growth spurt are most likely to develop osteosarcoma.
 Researchers are looking for a link between rapid bone growth and tumor development.

-- Osteosarcoma is about 50% more common in boys than girls.
+Osteosarcoma is about 50% more common in boys than girls.

-- Children with an inherited form of retinoblastoma are more likely to develop osteosarcoma.
+Children with an inherited form of retinoblastoma are more likely to develop osteosarcoma.

 Children with Li-Fraumeni syndrome have a higher risk of sarcoma, brain cancer, breast cancer, leukemia, and adrenal cancer.
 Li-Fraumeni syndrome is a rare disorder of the p53 gene.
 That gene is responsible for getting rid of abnormal cells.